Wonco/bulk-local-unifi-to-cloud-controller/README.md

 Run git clone on this repo. git clone https://github.com/Wonco/bulk-local-unifi-to-cloud-controller.git

+Open file explorer and browse to ne cloned folder.

+Right click local_lan_to_unifi_controller.py and open with (editor of your choice)

+Find the function ssh_connect and inside it find the line with variable "command" on it, this is where you set your desired controller location (ip or hostname).
+Make sure you save it before closing.

-cd into the new cloned folder.
+Go back to cmd and cd into the new cloned folder.

-run the .py with this command: python ubiquiti_unifi_to_cloud_controller.py
+run the .py with this command: python local_lan_to_unifi_controller.py

-if error paramiko, enter the command: pip install paramiko
+If error paramiko, enter the command: pip install paramiko

-if error scapy, enter the command: pip install scapy
+If error scapy, enter the command: pip install scapy

-try and run the .py again with: python ubiquiti_unifi_to_cloud_controller.py
+Try and run the .py again with: python local_lan_to_unifi_controller.py

+Follow prompts in script, if no Ubiquiti OUIs found, it will not run and notify you it didn't find any.